-We reached Police Bazar at 11am.
+We reached the Police Bazar at 11 am.
 We had a room booked in The Zara Residency.
 We had our lunch at The Jiva Sizzlers.
-After that I did quite a lot of shopping from famous Police Bazar market, but make sure you bargain a lot.
-After that we still had quite a lot of time in our hand.
+After that, I did quite a lot of shopping from the famous Police Bazar market, but make sure you bargain a lot.
+After that, we still had quite a lot of time in our hand.
 We hired a taxi at Rs500 for 2-3hours.
-We spent some quality time in Ward’s Lake which is one of our favorite hang out spot, then we visited The Cathedral of Mary Help of Christians, the Lady Hydari Park which is also quite peaceful.
-As I said earlier we have already visited this places a zillion times, we asked our driver, who was quite friendly, to take us to some new places which we haven’t visited earlier.
+We spent some quality time in Ward’s Lake which is one of our favourites hang out spot, then we visited The Cathedral of Mary Help of Christians, the Lady Hydari Park which is also quite peaceful.
+As I said earlier we have already visited these places a zillion times, we asked our driver, who was quite friendly, to take us to some new places which we haven’t visited earlier.

 Laitlum – in our itinerary

 We wanted to visit the Sacred Forest in Mawphlang, but he advised us to visit the place in November or December as that will be the best time to visit.
-Well, don’t know how much true he was.
 He suggested us to visit Laitlum near Smit which falls in the East Khasi Hills.
 He told us it is the place where the shooting of upcoming movie Rock On 2 took place.
-It raised our eye-brows and without much thinking we asked the driver to take us to Laitlum the next day i.e. Sunday.
+It raised our eyebrows and without much thinking, we asked the driver to take us to Laitlum the next day i.e. Sunday.
 Next morning we woke up early, the driver, his name was Raghu came to pick us up at around 7.30am, we reached the spot at 8.30am.
 The place is around 30km from Police Bazar.
-The journey itself was thrilling, the distant hills looked neat with vegetable plantation all over them, and the breathtaking landscape drifted us apart to a land that came only in our wildest imagination.
+The journey itself was thrilling, the distant hills looked neat with vegetable plantation all over them, and the breathtaking landscape drifted us apart to land that came only in our wildest imagination.

 Thanks for reading my blog and for any kind of query please feel free to email me or post a comment here.